AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-azcopy.md

 20150101,1,3
 ```

+>[!NOTE]
->[AZURE.NOTE] Due to the nature of distributed systems, the data order may not be the same across SQL Data Warehouse databases.
+> Due to the nature of distributed systems, the data order may not be the same across SQL Data Warehouse databases.
 Another option is to use the **queryout** function of bcp to write a query extract rather than export the entire table.

 ## Next steps
 For an overview of loading, see [Load data into SQL Data Warehouse][Load data into SQL Data Warehouse].